 About Basilica Santa Maria in Cosmedin

 The unlikely star of the show at Santa Maria in Cosmedin is an ancient plaque known as the Bocca della Verità or ‘Mouth of Truth’.
 The origins of this ancient Roman block with its lion’s face is unclear – it is usually thought to have been a sewer drain cover or part of a fountain – but it is said that the lion’s mouth will close on anyone’s hand who lies.
-Tourists line up to test this theory.
+Line up to test the theory!

 Located at the Piazza della Bocca della Verita, the easiest way of reaching Santa Maria in Cosmedin is on buses 23, 44, 81, 95, 160, 280, 628, 715 and 716.